Bison Meatballs with Braised White Beans

 Instructions

-1. Preheat the oven to 400°F and set the oven rack in the middle.
-Line a baking sheet with parchment paper.
+- Heat oven to 400°F; set rack in the middle.
+Line a baking sheet with parchment.

-3. For the beans: Meanwhile, heat the olive oil in a large nonstick pan over medium heat.
-Add the fennel and onion and cook for 4 minutes, until softened.
-Add the garlic and red pepper flakes and cook until fragrant, about 1 minute.
-Add the cherry tomatoes and cook for 5 minutes, until the skins soften.
+- Beans: Heat olive oil in a large nonstick pan over medium.
+Cook fennel and onion 4 min until soft.
+Add garlic and red pepper flakes; cook about 1 min until fragrant.
+Add cherry tomatoes; cook 5 min until skins soften.

-4. Stir in the beans, stock, salt, and pepper.
-Bring to a boil, then reduce to a simmer.
-Use the back of a wooden spoon to gently mash some of the beans, then cook for about 8 minutes, until the liquid has reduced and the mixture has thickened.
-Stir in the lemon zest and juice, to taste.
+- Stir in beans, stock, salt, and pepper.
+Bring to a boil, reduce to a simmer, gently mash some beans with a spoon, and cook about 8 min until thickened.
+Stir in lemon zest and juice to taste.

 Active Compounds